You are here

 It’s because we sometimes get calls from guests spotting these “giant roaches” and panicking—sometimes outwardly, and other times silently, only to let loose in a review later.
 Right after sharing how amazing the house was and what an incredible time they had during their Outer Banks vacation.
 For some reason, people always mention these critters—kind of like I am right now.

 On that note, let me tell you about my first introduction to one of these creatures.
 It was back in the ’90s, and I was in Charleston, South Carolina.
 Strolling along the beautiful waterfront cobblestone streets at night, I remember thinking, Are the stones moving?
-Then I realized—nope, it was bugs.
-Upon closer examination, they were big.
-Not soon after that, I quickly learned they were referred to—almost fondly—as Palmetto bugs, which, I have to admit, sounds WAY better than GIANT COCKROACH.
+Then I realized—nope, it was bugs, and even in the dark, I could tell they were on the larger side.
+I soon learned they were referred to—almost fondly—as Palmetto bugs, which, I have to admit, sounds WAY better than GIANT COCKROACH.

 I also learned that if you call them Palmetto bugs instead of GIANT ROACHES (or even silly oversized roaches or Water Bugs), you’ll feel better.
 It’s all about perspective, right?